MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 not(true)
 ```

-And return these results:
+And return the following results respectively:

-* First example: The expression is false, so the function returns `true`.
+* The expression is false, so the function returns `true`.
-* Second example: The expression is true, so the function returns `false`.
+* The expression is true, so the function returns `false`.

 *Example 2*